gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_066_runway_prompt.md

-RUNWAY PROMPT — Scene 066: The Crucible Exchange
+# RUNWAY PROMPT — Scene 066: The Crucible Exchange

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 Title: The Crucible Exchange
 Location: Chancellor’s Office, Berlin